 For three years now, this celebration culminates with a showing of child inspired art for the purposes of education and advocacy.

-All MOYC events are designed to inspire action and present awareness about relevant issues impacting young children and families.
-In addition, this year we hope to cause critical reflection as we consider GV student parents and issues related to barriers to their post -secondary completion.
+All Month of the Young Child events are designed to inspire action and present awareness about relevant issues impacting young children and families.
+In addition, we hope to cause critical reflection as we consider GVSU student parents and issues related to barriers to their post-secondary completion.